AustralianAntarcticDivision/bgmfiles/README.md

 A raw-data package with example .bgm files (box geometry model) for Atlantis ecosystem model.

-Atlantis is a deterministic, biogeochemical, whole-of-ecosystem model. <http://atlantis.cmar.csiro.au/>.
+Atlantis is a deterministic, biogeochemical, whole-of-ecosystem model: <http://atlantis.cmar.csiro.au/>.

 **PLEASE NOTE:** this is not an official source of BGM for use in Atlantis.